enomlap/vim-clojure-screen-ide/README.md

 This is a very simple semi-IDE for edit Clojure source.
 Use screen command to open 3 sessions, left one for vim editing, right top one for clojure server run (AND, it can also accept keyboard input),right bottom one for system operation jobs.

+--Usage:
+  >Press <F5> to save current file and send the code to REPL

 --Test platform:
   >Lubuntu(ubuntu compatible) 14.04